|

 Han Chinese - Wikipedia

-The Han Chinese, alternatively the Han people, [a] are an East Asian ethnic group native to Greater China.
-[18] With a global population of over 1.4 billion, the Han Chinese are the world's largest ethnic group, making up about 17.5% of the world population.
+The Han Chinese, alternatively Han people, [a] or Chinese people, [18] are an East Asian ethnic group native to Greater China.
+With a global population of over 1.4 billion, the Han Chinese are the world's largest ethnic group, making up about 17% of the world population.

 The Han Chinese are an East Asian ethnic group and the world’s largest ethnic group, with more than 1.4 billion members.
 They comprise the majority populations of China, Taiwan, and Singapore, and also maintain minority communities around the world.